Open the cmd window (Windows Command prompt). (Click Start – type ‘cmd’ in the search box)

 Variable value : C:Program FilesJavajdk1.8.0_40bin;[existing entries…]

-Step 6: Open the command prompt again, type ‘javac‘ command and hit Enter.
+After adding the name and value you need to open the command prompt again, type ‘javac‘ command and hit Enter.